junxit/us-congress-bills-113/bill.md

     - **(B)** the Committee on Foreign Affairs, the Committee on Appropriations, and the Committee on Energy and Commerce of the House of Representatives.
   - **(2)** *Elements* The plan required by paragraph (1) should include, as appropriate, activities in support of—
     - **(A)** helping to establish a functional and adequately resourced central registration system in Ukraine that can ensure coordination of efforts to provide assistance to internally displaced persons in different regions;
-    - **(B)** encouraging adoption of legislation in Ukraine that protects internally displaced persons from discrimination based on their status and provides simplified procedures for obtaining the new residency registration or other official documentation that is a prerequisite to receiving appropriate social payments under the laws of Ukraine, such as pensions, and disability, child, and unemployment benefits; and
+    - **(B)** encouraging adoption of legislation in Ukraine that protects internally displaced persons from discrimination based on their status and provides simplified procedures for obtaining the new residency registration or other official documentation that is a prerequisite to receiving appropriate social payments under the laws of Ukraine, such as pensions and disability, child, and unemployment benefits; and
     - **(C)** helping to ensure that information is available to internally displaced persons about—
       - **(i)** government agencies and independent groups that can provide assistance to such persons in various regions; and
       - **(ii)** evacuation assistance available to persons seeking to flee armed conflict areas.
   - **(3)** *Assistance through international organizations* The President shall instruct the United States permanent representative or executive director, as the case may be, to the relevant United Nations voluntary agencies, including the United Nations High Commissioner for Refugees and the United Nations Office for the Coordination of Humanitarian Affairs, and other appropriate international organizations, to use the voice and vote of the United States to support appropriate assistance for internally displaced persons in Ukraine.
 - **(b)** *Assistance to the defense sector of Ukraine* The Secretary of State and the Secretary of Defense should assist entities in the defense sector of Ukraine to reorient exports away from customers in the Russian Federation and to find appropriate alternative markets for those entities in the defense sector of Ukraine that have already significantly reduced exports to and cooperation with entities in the defense sector of the Russian Federation.
-- **(c)** *Assistance to address the energy crisis in Ukraine*
+- **(c)** *Assistance To address the energy crisis in Ukraine*
   - **(1)** *Emergency energy assistance*
-    - **(A)** *Plan required* The Secretary of State and the Secretary of Energy, in collaboration with the Administrator of the United States Agency for International Development and the Administrator of the Federal Emergency Management Agency, shall work with officials of the Government of Ukraine to develop a short-term emergency energy assistance plan designed to help Ukraine address the potentially severe short-term, heating fuel and electricity shortages facing Ukraine in 2014 and 2015.
+    - **(A)** *Plan required* The Secretary of State and the Secretary of Energy, in collaboration with the Administrator of the United States Agency for International Development and the Administrator of the Federal Emergency Management Agency, shall work with officials of the Government of Ukraine to develop a short-term emergency energy assistance plan designed to help Ukraine address the potentially severe short-term heating fuel and electricity shortages facing Ukraine in 2014 and 2015.
     - **(B)** *Elements* The plan required by subparagraph (A) should include strategies to address heating fuel and electricity shortages in Ukraine, including, as appropriate—
       - **(i)** the acquisition of short-term, emergency fuel supplies;
       - **(ii)** the repair or replacement of infrastructure that could impede the transmission of electricity or transportation of fuel;